Avalanche Tower for manual reloading. Reliable preventive avalanche release for accessible starting zones.

 - No personnel in danger area

-The greatest degree of success for controlled release of avalanches is achieved by a remote-controlled detonation of an efficient explosive at the right time and in the right place.
+Practitioners have found that the greatest degree of success for controlled release of avalanches is achieved by a remote-controlled detonation of an effective explosive at the right time and in the right place.

-From the operator’s point of view, a blasting installation must be extremely reliable and effective as well as being simple to operate and maintain.
-The installation in the terrain must be as simple as possible and the interference of the installation must have a low impact on this sensitive environment.
-The Wyssen avalanche tower fulfils these requirements ideally.
+From the avalanche operator’s point of view, a blasting installation must be extremely reliable and effective as well as simple to operate and maintain.
+The installation in the terrain must be straightforward and the interference of the installation must have minimal impact on sensitive mountain environments.
+Wyssen avalanche towers are ideal for fulfilling these requirements.

 Smallest residual risk thanks to the largest effective range